ssbc/ssb-index-feeds-spec/README.md

 A trust assignment from you to another feeds claimaudits feed would be:

 ```
-{ type: 'trustnet/assignment', src: '@main', dest: '@otherclaimaudits', metafeed: '@othermf', weight: 1.0 }
+{ type: 'trustnet/assignment', src: '@mf', dest: '@othermf', weight: 1.0 }
 ```

-FIXME: should we use @mf instead of @main for src?
+Notice we use the meta feed as the destination.
+The claims subfeed of the destination is given by the area and layout of meta feeds.

 # Feedless identity